Yutingggggggg/dsa4264_geospatial/technical-report-template.md

 #### **Overlap Distance Calculation with MRT Stations**

-`brown_line_route` : LineString object is constructed from the centroid coordinates of the brown line stations, representing the overall route of the Thomson-East Coast Line.
+`TEL_route` : LineString object is constructed from the centroid coordinates of the brown line stations, representing the overall route of the Thomson-East Coast Line.

-`buffered_brown_line` : A buffer of 100 meters is applied to the    `brown_line_route` which broadens the line for intersection analysis with bus routes.
+`buffered_TEL` : A buffer of 150 meters is applied to the `TEL_route` which broadens the line for intersection analysis with bus routes.

 `overlap_distance_brown`: GeoDataFrame that contains a list of overlap distances converted from `overlap_distance_output_brown`, which calculates the intersection between the buffered brown line and each bus route geometry.
 The result includes bus service number, direction, overlap distance, MRT line name, and intersection geometry.